Source Ingest

 Snapshot storage

-After ingest, the source is stored as an immutable snapshot:
+After ingest, the source is stored as an immutable SourceSnapshot:

 Snapshots are stored in directories under data/snapshots/.
-The snapshot path is recorded in the repository record.
+The SourceSnapshot.storage_uri is a local file path.
 Scans access source directly from this path.

 Snapshots are uploaded as zip archives to the S3 source bucket.
-The S3 object key is stored in the repository record.
-Runner tasks download the snapshot from S3 before scanning.
+The SourceSnapshot.storage_uri is an S3 URI.
+Scan runner tasks download the snapshot from S3 before scanning.
+Per-scan S3 credentials are issued via STS (ScanScopedS3Credentials) to limit access scope.

 # Local storage (default)